-As the ghastly death-cortege of Covid-Brexit trundles on, ordinary British people continue to lose their jobs; large and small businesses alike fail, drowned in the paperwork that Johnson claimed would not and does not exist, while everyone’s freedom of movement throughout the EU has disappeared.
+As the ghastly death-cortege of Covid-Brexit trundles on, ordinary British people continue to lose their livelihoods; large and small businesses alike fail, drowned in the paperwork that Johnson claimed would not and does not exist, while everyone’s freedom of movement throughout the EU has disappeared.
 But this isn’t really news.
 We were apparently more interested in taking our country back than in travelling, working or living in others.

 If sovereignty meant anything at all, it would mean that Brexit should have given British people more control over their own decisions, but that hasn’t happened.
 We are currently pleading with the EU to be less ‘purist’ about selling sausages from one part of the UK to another.
 In truth, populist Brexit has smashed centuries of viable UK sovereignty.
-We are in a far worse position than we were pre-Brexit, pre-EU and even pre-war, since the proud and sovereign UK is a member of no meaningful international trade group or organization except Eurovision (and didn’t that go well!).
+We are in a far worse position than we were pre-Brexit, pre-EU and even pre-war, since the proud and sovereign UK is a member of no meaningful international trade group or organization except Eurovision (and that didn’t go well either).

-If sovereignty meant anything at all, our future employment and economic health, which depends on the strength of our external trade, our ‘soft power’ and our beneficial trade arrangements guaranteed and supported by our EU membership, would all be safe and sustained.
+If sovereignty meant anything at all, our future employment and economic health, which depends on the strength of our external trade, our ‘soft power’ and our beneficial trade arrangements, guaranteed and supported by our EU membership, would all be safe and sustained.
 But they won’t be.
-In a few months hence millions more Britons will have lost their livelihoods once the government decides it can no longer keep them on artificial employment or investment support.
+In a few months, more Britons will have lost their livelihoods once the government decides it can no longer keep them on artificial employment or investment support.
 We will also have the highest debt in Europe and no regeneration to mitigate it (a crucial part of the European Commission’s Green Paper published over a year ago).
-Also, we took back control of our country
+Ah, but we got our country back.